d-gangz/mcp-template/README.md

 - Save the configuration file.
 - Restart Claude Desktop or Cursor for the changes to take effect.
 - Your MCP server should now be available to your AI assistant.

-## Development Guidelines

-- **Use the Cursor Rule:** When developing tools, prompts, or resources for this server, reference the `@mcp-general.mdc` Cursor rule.
-It contains detailed instructions, conventions, and code examples tailored for MCP server development.
-This will help ensure consistency and guide the AI assistant in generating correct code.
-- **Build Before Running:** Always run `npm run build` after making changes to your TypeScript code.
-The server runs the compiled JavaScript code from the `build` directory, not the source `.ts` files.
-- **Test Thoroughly:** Test each tool, prompt, and resource individually before relying on them in your AI interactions.
-Verify inputs, outputs, and error handling.

 ## Testing